 Chef / Partner

 Jeff entered the culinary field at the early age of thirteen as a caterer, later attending The Culinary Institute of America.
 He completed an externship at Harrah’s, a five star – five diamond resort in Lake Tahoe.

 After graduating from the CIA, Jeff joined chef Jimmy Schmidt as part of the opening team to the Rattlesnake Club Restaurant in Michigan and continued for six years as Chef de Cuisine, assisting in opening four restaurants, the last one being a Southwestern concept.

 A love of the outdoors and a desire to contribute to a thriving restaurant community brought Jeff and his family to Jackson Hole.
 For over fifteen years, Jeff’s modern American cuisine has found its home in the rustic elegance of the Snake River Grill.
 View full bio »

 Katie began working in fine dining restaurants at the age of 16 in Chicago and immediately fell in love with the business.
 After graduating from college in Vermont in 1998, she moved to Jackson to begin working at the Snake River Grill as a server and host.
 August Spier, a founding partner of Snake River Grill, was her mentor and the lessons he taught her in hospitality and service are what drive her as a manager each day.
-After 16 years with SRG, Katie is proud of the restaurant’s success, supported by an incredible and passionate staff.
+Katie is thrilled to have recently become a Partner and looks forward to the many years ahead.